 If you’re applying to UBC Sauder School of Business’s Bachelor of Commerce (BCom) program, your Personal Profile will include a video interview section.
-You’ll provide on-camera responses to two pre-recorded questions.
-Watch the above video and read our tips below on how to prepare and put forth a strong video.
+You’ll be asked to provide on-camera responses to two pre-recorded questions.
+We’ve created these tips to help you prepare for, and create, a strong video.
 Read on for more information!

 Why is the video interview important?

 In the BCom program, collaboration, in-class discussion, and public speaking are daily activities.
 Your ability to listen to others and to communicate clearly by verbally articulating your thoughts and ideas is essential to your success, and in many cases, the success of your team during group work.

-If you’re intimidated by the thought of speaking on-camera, don’t worry.
-The questions will relate to your personal experiences and opinions, and there are no incorrect answers.
-The video interview is a great opportunity for you to showcase how you can think critically, perform under pressure, and stand out from other applicants.
+If you’re intimidated at the thought of speaking on-camera, don’t worry.
+The questions will relate to your personal experiences and opinions, so there are no wrong answers.
+In fact, the video interview is a great opportunity for you to showcase how you can think critically, perform under pressure, and stand out from other applicants.

 How to create your video interview